Contingent Vs. Pending: What’s The Difference?

-There are many different ways to go through the home buying process.
+You can go about buying a house in many ways.
 If you’re working with a real estate agent, it’s likely you’ll be primarily focusing on homes listed with agents.
-The multiple listing service (MLS) is a clearinghouse where real estate agents can have access to homes that are listed with other agents.
-There are several different statuses of homes that are listed on the MLS.
-In this article, we’ll look at contingent and pending statuses and discuss what they mean and how they differ.
+The multiple listing service (MLS) is a database where real estate agents and REALTORS® can access homes that are listed with other agents.
+Several statuses for homes are listed on the MLS.

 A property listed as contingent means the seller has accepted an offer, but they’ve chosen to keep the listing active in case certain contingencies aren’t met by the prospective buyer.
 If a property is pending, the provisions on a contingent property were successfully met and the sale is being processed.